mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    Click **Update** once complete.

-3. On the docker host, log into one of the containers for the ADLS Gen2 zone as root user.
+3. On the docker host, log into one of the containers for the ADLS Gen2 zone.

-   `docker exec -u root -it fusion-docker-compose_fusion-ui-server-adls2_1 bash`
+   `docker exec -it fusion_fusion-server-adls2_1 bash`

 [//]: <DAP-135 workaround>